kwesiObuobi/code-and-code/hackerrank/jumping_on_the_clouds_revisited/readme.md

 The indices of the path are `0->2->0`.
 The energy level reduces by `1` for each jump to `98`.
 The character landed on one thunderhead at an additional cost of `2` energy units.
 The final energy level is `96`.

-Click [here](https://www.hackerrank.com/challenges/jumping-on-the-clouds-revisited/problem) to go see the official problem from [Hackerrank](https://www.hackerrank.com/)
+Click [here](https://www.hackerrank.com/challenges/jumping-on-the-clouds-revisited/problem) to see the official problem from [Hackerrank](https://www.hackerrank.com/)